Hurricane Audrey: Meteorological history

 Audrey gradually weakened and turned to the northeast after moving inland, degenerating to a tropical storm on June 28.
 An approaching cold front caused Audrey to evolve into an extratropical cyclone, completing this transition on June 29 over West Virginia with a final pressure of 995 mbar (hPa; 29.38 inHg).
 At the same time, a second extratropical cyclone developed near Chicago, Illinois and tracked eastward.
 Six hours later, the remnants of Audrey were absorbed by this second extratropical cyclone over the Great Lakes.
-The interaction of Audrey with this second system led to unusual strengthening of the resulting combined cyclone and the production hurricane-force winds as it moved across the Northeastern United States, aided in part by an unusual warming of the stratosphere.
+The interaction of Audrey with this second system led to the merged extratropical cyclone unexpectedly intensifying, producing hurricane-force winds as it moved across the Northeastern United States, aided in part by an unusual warming of the stratosphere.
 As an extratropical system, Audrey reached a minimum pressure of 974 mbar (hPa; 28.76 inHg) roughly 140 mi north of Buffalo, New York in southwestern Quebec; the post-tropical strengthening of Audrey was reminiscent to that of Hurricane Hazel in 1954.